-Fern has worked in the community and disability support sector for over 26 years, primarily in supervisory and management roles.
+Fern has worked in the community and disability support sector for over 26 years, primarily in supervisory and management roles, but has also sat on a number of boards in this arena.
 She also spent six years working for the Midland Needs Assessment and Service Co-ordination Agency.
-Fern was recruited by the Board of Trustees and joined ConneXu in September 2012, and in November 2016 she was also co-opted onto the Inclusive NZ Board.
+Fern was recruited by the Board of Trustees and joined ConneXu in September 2012.

 Fern has extensive experience and qualifications in adult education, business management and human services, as well as behavioural assessment and management.

 Kate Shaw – Executive Leader, Services & Development

 Kate has worked in the Disability and Community Services field since 2003, upon completion of a Bachelor of Organisational Psychology and Human Resource Management.
 She has led teams in the areas of Supported Employment, Community Connections and Court Ordered Community Supports.